 “The narrow definition is looking at how data is used in organizations to drive their mission,” said Danil Mikhailov, executive director at Data.org, a nonprofit backed by the Mastercard Center for Inclusive Growth and The Rockefeller Foundation.

 Data.org promotes the use of data science to tackle society’s greatest challenges.
-One of its projects is the data maturity assessment, a free tool that helps organizations determine where they stand on the data journey.
+One of its projects is the data maturity assessment, these online business tips help organizations determine where they stand on the data journey.

 That narrow definition of data trust often gets support from tools that assess the quality of that data or automatically monitor the data across key metrics, Mikhailov said.